There are albums you admire.

 Here it is — the bluesy swagger.

-That dirty blues riff absolutely rips.
+That dirty blues riff.

 Loose, fun, raw, and full of attitude.